 A little bit of curiosity helps visitors make connections to the town’s history and culture, easy to do because of its small-town friendliness.
 Walk into any shop and there’s a good chance you’ll end up talking to the owner, who probably grew up here.
 The plaza-area shops on Bent Street and Kit Carson Road—Two Graces, Momo, Jones Walker—as well as the John Dunn Shops are stuffed with locally made books, pottery, jewelry, and one-of-a-kind gifts.

 For those seeking authentic Native art and jewelry, Taos Pueblo is the destination, a place where you can talk with the artisans who crafted them.
 The pueblo, an architectural and anthropological wonder dates back just over 1,000 years, also helps visitors learn more about Native American culture—just as the Río Grande Gorge bridge attracts anyone in awe of the area’s natural history.
+(Please be respectful of Taos Pueblo, its sovereignty, community and culture.
+COVID restrictions and closures are strictly enforced.
+Visit taospueblo.com for current guidance.)

 The complexities continue.
 Spanish art and culture thrives, with artists making santos, retablos, and other items.
 One of the largest Hindu temple dedicated to Hanuman draws people from throughout the world.
 And that there’s a significant counterculture contingent, most clearly demonstrated by a visit (or overnight!) to the Earthship Biotecture community.